SuperArtisMickens/TTP9-NowWithValidatedForms/README.md

-# TTP9-NowWithValidatedForms
+# MEC TTP 2021 Winter Assignment 9: Now with Validated Forms!

+## Purpose

 Primarily to practice using Material UI Input elements to create form skeletons in React, within the framing of a mock informational website.

 Secondarily to practice implementing form validation in React.

 ## Task and requirements